admirable-ubu/InvIPM/README.md

 InvIPM is MATLAB desktop application.
-It has been developed that allows loading an image, applying a set of illumination-invariant transforms applying clustering-based segmentation methods, and quantifying the segmentation quality (if there is an image \textit{groundtruth}).
+It has been developed that allows loading an image, applying a set of illumination-invariant transforms applying clustering-based segmentation methods, and quantifying the segmentation quality (if there is an image groundtruth).

 ![In a nutshell](./appcode/code/livescripts/img/img_appmatlabexplore.png)
 Algorithm exploration view of the MATLAB application developed to compare the two processing proposals.